CIOs are starting to use different AI and machine learning capabilities to improve IT service management processes....

 4. Generating a solutions repository

 Enterprises are starting to embed IT operations provisioning tools directly into the chat services used by developers.
-These tools help generate a unified repository that allow developers and operations teams to keep track of changes to infrastructure and how different types of incidents were successfully resolved.
+These DevOps bots help generate a unified repository that allows developers and operations teams to keep track of changes to infrastructure and how different types of incidents were successfully resolved.
 Later, when similar problems emerge, AI engines can mine this repository to help operations teams resolve the problem more quickly.

 IT service desks are adopting the same types of tools to generate knowledge repositories for broader sets of IT service requests as well.
 "Good IT professionals with experience could tell you that most of the issues they solve today are based on past experiences with solving issues," said Oded Moshe, vice president of products at SysAid Technologies Ltd., an IT help desk provider.
 AI can also help mine IT service request data outside of the chat channel into repositories that can be used to solve current issues.
 This augmented repository speeds up the process for solving issues.